This post was last updated on January 7th, 2021 at 11:39 am

 More poignantly, failing to reveal your property's flaws or purposely covering up defects in your video will be a breach of the Property Misdescription Act.

-If you choose to carry out a video viewing, you should make every effort to give a true representation of your rental and take the time to cover every part of the property.
+If you choose to carry out a video viewing, you should make every effort to give a true representation of your rental and take the time to show every part of the property.

 Ready to advertise?